Introduction

+II.
 For more than 150 years historians have speculated—sometimes indelicately—on why Abraham and Mary Lincoln were never photographed in the same portrait.
 As an implied equivalent for nearly 60 years, most historians have embraced the abstraction that Lincoln’s and Mary’s assumed earliest photographs were taken at the same time.
-Uniquely unconvinced, in Harold Francis Pfister’s book Facing the Light: Historic American Portrait Daguerreotypes, 1978, regarding the attribution of Mary Lincoln’s assumed earliest photograph, the author states: “. . .
+Uniquely unconvinced, in Harold Francis Pfister’s book Facing the Light: Historic American Portrait Daguerreotypes (1978*), regarding the attribution of Mary Lincoln’s assumed earliest photograph, the author states: “. . .
 Probably c.
-1846-47, possibly at the same time as [Meserve No. 1], but tarnish pattern shows an original mat of which there is no similar evidence on [Meserve No. 1]; the plates may therefore not be an exactly contemporaneous pair.” (“Meserve No. 1” refers to the 1911 chronological ranking system—devised and implemented by Frederick Hill Meserve [1865-1962], collector-cataloguer-author-exemplar of Lincoln photographic history—here signifying the presumed earliest [No. 1] image of Abraham Lincoln.)
+1846-47, possibly at the same time as [Meserve No. 1**], but tarnish pattern shows an original mat of which there is no similar evidence on [Meserve No. 1]; the plates may therefore not be an exactly contemporaneous pair.”

 Exhibit A

-[1.1] When approximating the age of a photographed 40-year-old man, with no substantiating evidence to support the approximation, it is categorically impossible to pinpoint an exact age between 35 and 45.
-Conversely, within a small margin of error, it is absolutely possible to approximate the age of a child between the age of birth and five years.
+[1.1] When approximating the age of a 40-year-old man in a photograph taken in the mid-1800s, with no substantive evidence to support the approximation—considering the accelerated adult aging of the era, considering the ubiquitous photograph retouching of the era, and considering the typical lack of accounting of the original photographic materials used and the lens technology applied at the time—it is commonly impossible to pinpoint an exact age between 30 and 50.
+Conversely, within a small margin of error, assuming the same criteria, it is absolutely possible to approximate the age of a child between the age of birth and five years.

-[1.3] In the newly discovered 18•• daguerreotype, the subject Eddie (the youngest child) appears to be 3 years 1-9 months.
-This is determined by: 1) his age appearing to be accurately 2 1/2 years younger than the age of his concurrently photographed older brother Robert; 2) his age appearing to be presumptively 1 to 1 1/2 years older than his own age in his “only known” photograph [see Appendix page, Fig. 12]; 3) his health taking a debilitating turn for the worse at age 3 years 9 months [see Appendix page, para. no. 7.1.5]; and 4) the Lincoln family being apart between late November 1848 and March 31, 1849.* By adding the subject Eddie’s approximated age (3 years 1-9 months) to his known birthdate (March 10, 1846), we can then extrapolate the origin date of the newly discovered daguerreotype to be early to late 1849.
-By separately subtracting from this 1849 date the remaining subjects’ known birthdates (Lincoln’s, February 12, 1809; Mary’s, December 13, 1818; and Robert’s, August 1, 1843), we can then deduce within the same margin of error the remaining subjects’ ages: the subject Lincoln, 40 to 41 years; the subject Mary, 30 to 31 years; and the subject Robert, 5 1/2 to 6 1/2 years, respectively.
+[1.3] In the newly discovered 18•• daguerreotype, the subject Eddie (the youngest child) appears to be 3 years 1 to 9 months.
+This is determined by: 1) his age appearing to be accurately 2 1/2 years younger than the age of his concurrently photographed older brother Robert; 2) his age appearing to be presumptively 1 to 1 3/4 years older than his own age in his “only known” photograph [see History page, Fig. 13]; 3) his health taking a debilitating turn for the worse at age 3 years 9 months [see History page, ¶ 7.1.5]; and 4) the Lincoln family being apart between late November 1848 and March 31, 1849.* By adding the subject Eddie’s approximated age (3 years 1 to 9 months) to his known birthdate (March 10, 1846), we can extrapolate the origin date of the newly discovered daguerreotype to be early to late 1849.
+By separately subtracting from this 1849 date the remaining subjects’ known birthdates (Lincoln’s, February 12, 1809; Mary’s, December 13, 1818; and Robert’s, August 1, 1843), we can then deduce within the same margin of error the remaining subjects’ ages: the subject Lincoln, 40 years 2 to 10 months; the subject Mary, 30 years 4 months to 31 years; and the subject Robert, 5 years 8 months to 6 years 4 months, respectively.

 *Between late November 1848 and Lincoln’s final return home from Congress on March 31, 1849, Lincoln and Mary were separated for four months by more than 1,000 miles of steamboat, stagecoach, and rail.
 Mary and the children were situated in Springfield, Illinois, at the Globe Tavern—which provided lodging—and Lincoln was situated in Washington, completing his final session in Congress as a member of the House of Representatives.

-[1.4] In the now dated 1849 daguerreotype, Mary’s image clearly predates her assumed earliest image (that is, Mary’s assumed earliest photograph was actually taken in the early 1850s, not 1846-47 as long conceived) and Lincoln’s image likely postdates his own presumed earliest image by one to three years3. . . which is to say, if one presupposes that Mary’s assumed earliest photograph was taken at the same time as Lincoln’s presumed earliest photograph, then one will be thoroughly perplexed by the juxtaposed images in the newly discovered daguerreotype.
+[1.4] In the now dated 1849 daguerreotype, Mary’s image clearly predates her assumed earliest image (that is, Mary’s assumed earliest photograph was actually taken in the early 1850s, not 1846-47 as long believed) and Lincoln’s image conceivably postdates his own presumed earliest image by one to three years3. . . which is to say, if one presupposes that Mary’s assumed earliest photograph was taken at the same time as Lincoln’s presumed earliest photograph, then one will be thoroughly perplexed by the juxtaposed images in the newly discovered daguerreotype.4

 Exhibit B